ArtyomYuryshev/CourseJS/README.md

 # CourseJS
-A nice project with a nice description
+A nice project with a nice description!

 ---
 ## Requirements